Everest Base Camp Trek 14 Days

 • Meditate and experience spirituality in the mountains.

-Mount Everest with several local names Sagarmatha in Nepalese, and Chomolungma of Tibetan origin, where both words mean Great Mother.
+Mount Everest has several local names: Sagarmatha in Nepalese and Chomolungma of Tibetan origin, where both words mean Great Mother.

 At present, the Everest Base Camp trek is one of the most popular adventure destinations.
 Enjoy incredible mountain views in the harmony of a pristine environment and its dramatic scenic landscapes.
-Likewise, explore unique Sherpa culture and lovely colorful villages.
-If this trek feels long for you, then we have another shorter trekking package that too takes you to the Everest Base Camp- Short Everest Base Camp Trek that provides same thrills but this trek is finished relatively quicker.
+Likewise, explore unique Sherpa culture and lovely, colorful villages.
+If this trek feels long for you, then we have another shorter trekking package that also takes you to the Everest Base Camp, the Short Everest Base Camp Trek, which provides the same thrills, but this trek is finished relatively quicker.

 In this trekking, we will walk around Sagarmatha National Park, a world heritage site.
-This is a great country to experience once in your lifetime with an adventure on the high and beautiful Khumbu valley.
+This is a great country to experience once in your lifetime with an adventure in the high and beautiful Khumbu Valley.

-As the walk progress, enjoy time around lovely Sherpa villages adorned with Buddhist monuments lined with prayer walls and spinning large bells.
-And then take the high route to reach at famous Namche Bazaar for acclimatization days in this exciting town village.
+As the walk progresses, enjoy time around lovely Sherpa villages adorned with Buddhist monuments lined with prayer walls and spinning large bells.
+And then take the high route to reach the famous Namche Bazaar for acclimatization days in this exciting town village.
 Moreover, it has many shops, stores, and various high points for excellent views.

 At Namche, the colorful and busy Saturday market occurs weekly with fascinating and pleasant stops.
 From there, head higher past the beautiful Tengboche Monastery, surrounded by green woodland and mountains.